The Bankrate promise

 Though their rates may be higher, credit unions and community banks often have a limited number of branches, says Patricia Seaman, a spokeswoman for the nonprofit National Endowment for Financial Education in Denver.
 That could be an issue if you travel frequently and want access to a branch or fee-free ATM while you’re on the road.

-But many credit unions are part of a network that lets you do your banking at any credit union that's a member and use its ATM free.
+But many credit unions are part of a network that lets you do your banking at any credit union that’s a member, and use their ATMs for free.

 Some banks may offer enticing rates to get you to switch, and then decrease them after a few months.